Terms and Conditions

 Certain services offered on this marketplace require valid licences or certifications.
 This includes, but is not limited to:

-- Home Services: Plumbing, Electrical Work, HVAC (Heating/Cooling), Gas Fitting, Roofing & Gutters, Pool & Spa Services, Locksmith Services, Pest Control, Painters & Decorators
+- Home Services: Plumbing, Electrical Work, HVAC (Heating/Cooling), Gas Fitting, Roofing & Gutters, Pool & Spa Services, Locksmith Services, Pest Control, Painters & Decorators, Garage Door Services, Water Damage Restoration, Mold Remediation, Chimney Sweep, Septic Services

 - Automotive: Auto Body Work (structural repairs)